 What is Stay & Play?

-Essentially a stay and play is the full Haven experience while still maintaining a little bit of control.
+Essentially a stay and play is the whole Haven experience while still maintaining some control.
 We paid the extra for the stay and play, which I will explain in further detail below.

 Haven Stay & Play Includes:

 - Access to restaurant & takeaways

 - Use of the mini-market & launderette